The Heidelberg/Zurich team changed location from Ruprecht Karl University Heidelberg to the University of Zurich effective 1 February 2018.

 Inga Mai Groote concentrates on the institutional contexts and links with earlier sources; PhD student Christine Roth reconstructs the polyphonic sources’ liturgical and practical contexts in critical dialogue with established assumptions on 16th-century Lutheran musical culture in Germany.

-Inga Mai Groote is Professor of Musicology at the University of Heidelberg.
+Inga Mai Groote is Professor of Musicology at the University of Zurich and has been Professor of Musicology at the University of Heidelberg (2015-2018).
 She studied musicology, medieval and modern history, and Italian philology at the University of Bonn (Dr. phil.
 2005, with a thesis on music in 16th-/17th century Italian academies).

 She has been teaching at Ludwig-Maximilians-Universität Munich (2005-10), the University of Zurich (2010–14, Habilitation 2013 with a study on the impact of Russian music in fin-de-siècle France), the University of Hamburg (2013/14) and University of Fribourg (2014-15).